-To understand why the run-times of CLARA and OverCode are worse than both DPE and SEMCLUSTER we recorded the number of program comparisons required by each to generate effective feedback.
+To understand why the run-times of CLARA and OverCode are worse than both DPE and SEMCLUSTER we recorded the number of program comparisons required by each to generate effective repairs.
 The results are also reported in Table 3 for each tool in the M and A columns, where M and A show the median and average number of required comparisons, resp.
 Notice that the number of comparisons required for CLARA and OverCode are much higher than those for SEM-CLUSTER and DPE.
 This is expected as CLARA and OverCode cannot cluster incorrect and correct submissions together.
-Therefore, to find a correct submission that can be used to fix an incorrect submission, these tools need to compare the incorrect submission to submissions from each cluster of correct submissions, until a correct submission with an almost identical control structure is found.
-In contrast, the median number of comparisons required when using DPE and tool is always 1.
-Since these tools cluster semantically similar incorrect and correct submissions together, to repair an incorrect submission, it often suffices to use a random correct submission from the same cluster.
+Therefore, these tools need to compare the incorrect submission to submissions from each cluster of correct submissions. until a correct submission with an almost identical control structure is found.
+In contrast, the median number of comparisons required when using DPE and SEMCLUSTER is always 1.
+Since these tools cluster semantically similar incorrect and correct submissions together, it often suffices to use a random correct submission from the same cluster when repairing.
 Note that the average number of comparisons for both DPE and SEMCLUSTER are not 1.
 This occurs because there are some incorrect submissions that cannot be fixed using any correct submissions in the dataset.
-When (unsuccessfully) attempting to repair such submissions, DPE and SEMCLUSTER end up comparing them against all correct programs in their cluster, driving up the average number of comparisons.
+When (unsuccessfully) attempting to repair such submissions, DPE and SemClus-TER end up comparing them against all correct programs in their cluster, driving up the average number of comparisons.

-3We use CLARA for generating feedback as OverCode does not have a feedback generation mechanism and the repair/feedback tool used by DPE is not publicly available.
+3Note that while CLARA uses its program repair engine to automatically generate feedback for students, evaluation of the pedagogic value of the generated feedback is outside the scope of this work.
+OverCode does not have a repair generation mechanism and the repair engine used by DPE is not publicly available.